-The Research Associate I/II is a technical, hourly position with laboratory responsibilities.
-The RA I/II works to meet deadlines in a dynamic environment and has the temperament to operate proactively and collaboratively in a team in support of research and development activities.
+The Research Associate I/II is a technical hourly position with laboratory responsibilities.
+The RA I/II works to meet deadlines in a dynamic environment and has the temperament to operate proactively and collaboratively in a team in support of FDA and other regulatory submissions.
 Tasks will focus on molecular and microbiological experiments and procedures (e.g. nucleic acid extraction, serial dilution, PCR, bacterial and fungal culture, etc.) with associated collection, analysis, verification and recording of data in accordance with established protocols and work instruction documents, regulations, safety requirements, and the quality system.
 Work is primarily collaborative and requires the ability to effectively and respectfully communicate and coordinate with peers and supervisor(s).

-The position requires basic proficiency in laboratory technical and organizational skills, attention to detail, critical thinking, troubleshooting and problem-solving, data analysis, sequence analysis, and a dedication to the mission and goals of the department and bioMerieux.
-A Research Associate I/II will work collaboratively with other Research Associates, self-direct on routine work with no or minimal instruction and supervision, and will operate with general or detailed instruction and supervision on new procedures and assignments.
+This position requires basic laboratory technical and organizational skills, attention to detail, critical thinking, troubleshooting and problem-solving, and a dedication to the mission and goals of the department and BioFire.

 - Perform all work in compliance with company policy and within the guidelines of BioFire Diagnostics’ Quality System.

 - Follow policies and procedures and conduct oneself professionally and in accordance with the BioFire Diagnostics Employment Handbook.